CollaboraOnline/CollaboraOnline.github.io/content/post/build-code-android.md

 * POCO - use [build-poco-android.sh](https://github.com/CollaboraOnline/online/blob/master/scripts/build-poco-android.sh)
 * libzstd - use [build-zstd-android.sh](https://github.com/CollaboraOnline/online/blob/master/scripts/build-zstd-android.sh)

-If you want to build the full app, you need to build for 4 platforms: ARM, ARM64, x86 and x86-64.
-For development, just one of them is enough, the build currently defaults to ARM.
+If you want to build the full app, you need to build for 4 platforms: armeabi-v7a, arm64-v8a, x86 and x86_64.
+For development, just one of them is enough, the build defaults to armeabi-v7a currently defaults to ARM.

 ## Build LibreOffice master for Android